orochi235/latinquiz/README.md

 ## License

 Do whatever the fuck you want with it.
-Is there a legal term for that?
+(Or don't.)